 Overall GPA 2.5; 4 semesters of college-level Spanish or equivalent.

 10/1 for Spring

 Click the Application tab.

-This semester or academic year program for students in advanced Spanish offers a combination of special CIEE courses and direct enrollment with Chilean students in regular courses at the Pontificia Universidad Catolica de Chile and the Universidad de Chile.
-A special option in Human Rights is available.
+This semester, calendar year, or academic year program for students in advanced Spanish offers a combination of special CIEE courses at the CIEE Global Institute Santiago and direct enrollment with Chilean students in regular university courses at three local universitiesñ Pontificia Universidad Católica de Chile (PUC), Universidad de Chile, and Universidad Diego Portales - School for Social Sciences.
 The program is designed to provide first-hand knowledge of contemporary issues and cultural patterns in Chile.
-This is done through a combination of CIEE courses and orientation, cultural activities and field trips, options for non-credit community service, and family home stay.
-Daily interaction with host nationals and the commitment to use Spanish at all times while at the center and elsewhere offers the opportunity to significantly perfect language skills.
 This program is administered by the Council on International Educational Exchange (CIEE) on behalf of a consortium of which The University of Iowa is a member.
-Participants join a group of students from other U.S. colleges and universities.
 UI students earn resident credit on this program.

 Program dates are tied to the southern academic calendar.
 Fall semester runs mid-July to mid-December.
 Spring semester runs mid-February to early July.
 Students contemplating study abroad for a year are encouraged to consider beginning in spring for a calendar year abroad running mid-February – mid-December.

 Students are required to meet with the program adviser in the UI Study Abroad office before initiating an application.
 An appointment can be made by calling 319-335-0353 or coming to the office in 1111 University Capitol Centre.
 Further program details can be found at the following external link to CIEE's website: CIEE Santiago Liberal Arts Program Website.